-- A Generator is expected to reflect any costs (risks) associated with operating during an OFO period and for complying with the OFO restrictions in its Bids.
-Consistent with Services Tariff Section 23.3.1.4.6.2, charges associated with violating an OFO may not be included in Generator reference levels. - If, due to an OFO, a gas-only Generator does not expect to be able to obtain or deliver sufficient gas to its pipeline meter or LDC meter to support bidding into the Day-Ahead Market, the NYISO expects the Generator to take a forced outage (See Section 4.0 GADS Reporting) and is expected to notify outage scheduling.
+• A Generator is expected to reflect any costs (risks) associated with operating during an OFO period in its Day Ahead Market Bidsand for complying with the OFO restrictions in its Bids.

+Consistent with Services Tariff Section 23.3.1.4.6.2, charges associated with violating an OFO may not be included in Generator reference levels.

+If, due to an OFO, a gas-only Generator does not expect to be able to secureobtain or deliver sufficient gas to its pipeline meter or LDC meter to support bidding into the Day-Ahead Market, the NYISO expects the Generator to take a forced outage (See Section 4.0 GADS Reporting Section) and is expected to notify outage scheduling.
-- Generators that are able to obtain or deliver gas to the Generator's pipeline meter or LDC meter are expected to Bid in the Real-Time Market. - Generators are expected to Bid additional available capacity in the Real-Time Market when the portfolio can operate within the balancing service allowed during the OFO.

-• If, due to an OFO, a gas-only Generator cannot obtain or deliver sufficient gas to its pipeline meter or LDC meter to meet the Generator's Day-Ahead schedule, the NYISO expects the Generator to take a forced outage (See Section 4.0 GADS Reporting) and is expected to notify the NYISO of its unavailability due to lack of fuel through its TO.
+- Generators that are able to nominateobtain or deliver gas to the Generator's pipeline meter or LDC meter are expected to bidBid in the Real-Time Market-during the available gas nomination periods. - Generators are expected to Bid additional available capacity in the Real-Time Market outside the available gas nomination periods when the portfolio can operate within the balancing service allowed during the OFO. - If, due to an OFO, a gas-only Generator cannot secureobtain or deliver sufficient gas to its pipeline meter or LDC meter to meet the Generator's Day-Ahead schedule, the NYISO expects the Generator to take a forced outage (See Section 4.0 GADS Reporting Section) and is expected to notify the NYISO of its unavailability due to lack of fuel through its TO.

-The NYISO would expect a gas-only portfolio to stack the Generators by heat rate (cost).
-If a portfolio knows that they could have five of their Generators receive Real-Time Market schedules, without violating an OFO instruction requiring Generators to stay within 2% of their daily schedule, then they should offer those five Generators in the Real-Time Market.
-It would be considered consistent with competitive behavior to not Bid the remaining Generators in the portfolio into the Real-Time Market.
+The NYISO would expect a gas-only portfolio to stack the generatorsGenerators by heat rate (cost).
+If a portfolio knows that they could have five of their generatorsGenerators receive Real-Time Market schedules, and they could-without violating an OFO instruction requiring Generators to stay within the 2% portfolio restriction of their daily schedule, then they should offer those five generatorsGenerators in the RTReal-Time Market.
+It would be considered consistent with competitive behavior to not Bid the remaining generatorsGenerators in the portfolio into the RTReal-Time Market.

-When bidding into the Real-Time Market, a gas-only portfolio must take into consideration that the current bidding hour impacts future bidding hours.
-If a gas-only portfolio assumes full commitment for the next bidding hour, and would still have bandwidth to abide by an OFO instruction to remain within 2% of their daily schedule with full commitment, then the portfolio should continue to Bid for the following hour.
-If the portfolio assumes full commitment for the second bidding hour and would have no bandwidth within the 2% portfolio restriction, then they would not be considered physical withholding pursuant to the NYISO's Market Power Mitigation Measures (Services Tariff Section 23) if they did not Bid all of their Generators for the following hour.
+When bidding into the RTReal-Time Market, a gas-only portfolio must take into consideration that the current bidding hour impacts the secondfuture bidding hourhours.
+If a gas-only portfolio assumes full commitment for the secondnext bidding hour, and would still have bandwidth for theto abide by an OFO instruction to remain within 2% portfolio restrictionof their daily schedule with full commitment, then the portfolio should continue to Bid for the following hour.
+If the portfolio assumes full commitment for the second bidding hour and would have no bandwidth forwithin the 2% portfolio restriction, then they would not be considered physical withholding pursuant to the NYISO's Market Power Mitigation Measures (Services Tariff Section 23) if they didn'tdid not Bid all of their generatorsGenerators for the following hour.

-If the portfolio is on track to under burn for the day in comparison to its gas nomination (i.e., "long on gas"), the expectation would be that the Generator asset owner would offer into the Real-Time Market MWs not scheduled in the Day-Ahead Market.
-However, if producing an additional MW puts the portfolio into a situation that violates the OFO, then the NYISO would not find the Generators to be physically withholding if they didn't offer into the Real-Time Market.
-If producing an additional MW does not put the portfolio into a situation that violates the OFO, then the NYISO would expect the portfolio to offer.
-If the portfolio is not offered in this situation, then the Generators not offered would be evaluated for physical withholding conduct and impact.
+If the portfolio is on track to under burn for the day in comparison to theirits gas nomination ("(i.e., "long on gas"), the expectation would be that the generatorGenerator asset owner would offer into the Real-Time Market MWs not scheduled in the Day-Ahead Market.
+However, if producing an additional MW puts the portfolio into a situation whichthat violates the OFO, then the NYISO would not find the generatorGenerators to be physically withholding if they didn't offer into the Real-Time Market.
+If producing an additional MW does not put the portfolio into a situation whichthat violates the OFO, then the NYISO would expect the portfolio to offer.
+If the portfolio is not offered in this situation, then the generatorGenerators not offered would be evaluated for Physical Withholdingphysical withholding conduct and impact.